sgizm/PhD-ML-analyses-/README.md

    #### c) From the importance definitions we can find the eigenvectors of the representation matrix multiplied by its transpose.
    #### d) The most important sentences will have largest coordinates in the eigenvectors.

+### 3) association rule learning with apriori algotihm, following the procedure:
+Given a set of baskets (or transactions) T: